grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 **Basic example:**

-In the following example user will get `Editor` as role when authenticating.
-The value of the property `role` will be the resulting role if the role is a proper Grafana role, i.e. `Viewer`, `Editor` or `Admin`.
+In the following example user will be granted `Editor` role.
+Role is determined by the value of the property `role` if it is a proper Grafana role, i.e. `Viewer`, `Editor` or `Admin`.

 Payload: